Stirlings to Fitzgerald River

 - 10,900 ha of land has been protected, through a mix of purchase by Bush Heritage Australia, Greening Australia, Carbon Neutral and individual conservation buyers plus incentives arranged by Fitzgerald Biosphere Group to attract covenanting by farmers.

 - Large scale restoration technologies and management processes have been developed and tested.
-A total of 1800ha have been planted with over 120 locally indigenous species on many sites with an additional 575ha planted as part of commercial sandalwood approach by Greening Australia and others.
-Another 9,700 in the upper catchment has gone into wide spaced alley farming.
+A total of 1800ha have been planted with over 120 locally indigenous species on many sites with an additional 580ha planted as part of commercial sandalwood approach by Greening Australia and others.
 These restoration programs are some of the largest ever undertaken in Australia and have employed purpose built or modified machinery and innovative techniques to match the scale of the work.
-An ecologically focused restoration planning approach has been developed (Justin Jonson, 2010).
-Details of the restoration work on the Peniup property can also be downloaded (Peniup_VegAssoc.pdf 1 Mb)
+An ecologically focused restoration planning approach has been developed (Justin Jonson 2010).
+Details of the restoration work on the Peniup property can also be downloaded (Peniup_VegAssoc.pdf 1 Mb).

 - The distance between protected bushland patches has been reduced by an average of 37% (between 10-74%).
 The largest gap between secured bushland has been reduced from 22.4km to 15 km while the most strategic land purchase (Monjebup) reduced a gap from 14.3km to 3.7km.
 Populations of numerous endemic and threatened species have been protected, and the population size of a number of locally endemic plants increased through revegetation.